sam2829/project-4-royal-sam/README.md

 **Contact Us Page**

 As a User I can view the Contact Us page and be able to see contact information as a telephone number and email address, I can also click on social links to follow the golf club and also able to view the location of the golf club from google maps.

+### The Surface Plane

+#### Design

+**Colour Scheme**

+I opted for a very few choice of colours throughout the site.
+The same colours have been implemented across the site and are included in the buttons styles.

+This hopefully makes the site easy and clear to read / use.

+**Imagery**

+Background images and gallery page images were taken from google images.

+Font awesome was used for social links and for golf ball on a tee icon in the page title.